pisanorg/Student-Git-Docs/git-guide/new-repo.md

 Open your terminal application.

-Type the follwing to navigate to your home directory: `cd ~`.
+Type the following to navigate to your home directory: `cd ~`.

 Then, create a folder called _"Git"_ under this directory: `mkdir Git`.
 This will be used to store all of your Git projects.